rghisi/tosx/arch/avr/avr-libstdcpp/README.md

 wraps instances of an overly-simplified LED class abstraction as object-references in an `std::array`.
-Once stored, the application exercises the LED's toggle function in an algorithmic loop with `toggle()`-method call expressed via lambda function.
+Once stored, the application exercises the LED's toggle operation in an algorithmic loop with `toggle()`-method call expressed via lambda operation.

 ```cpp
 #include <algorithm>